The Monkees Second Season - Episode No. 40:

 The scenes from “The Monkees Marooned's” “Daydream Believer” romp of Micky swinging on a vine and Peter crying, can be seen in The Monkees' second season opening.
 (An unused clip from this romp featuring a loinclothed David riding his bicycle onto the beach into the ocean was edited into The Monkees' second season main title as well.)

 The version of “What Am I Doing Hangin’ ‘Round?” used in this episode is alternate to that which was used on the upcoming 4th album, Pisces, Aquarius, Capricorn & Jones, Ltd., as it featured a longer fade.
 This alternate version previously (albeit partially) appeared in The Monkees' TV show's second season premiere, Episode No. 33, "It's A Nice Place To Visit..." (a.k.a.
-"The Monkees In Mexico"), which features brief snippets of the song's acompanying musical number seen in its entirety here.
-Also note that only Michael Murphy is credited in both episodes as composer of "Hangin' 'Round", though he composed it with Owen Castleman.
+"The Monkees In Mexico"), which features brief snippets of the song's accompanying musical number seen in its entirety here.
+Also note that only Michael Murphy is credited in both episodes as composer of "Hangin' 'Round", though he composed it with the late Owens "Boomer" Castleman.
 A third Monkees episode to feature "Hangin' 'Round", No. 53, "The Monkees Race Again" (a.k.a.
 "Leave The Driving To Us"), will credit them both, but under their aliases, Travis Lewis and Boomer Clarke.

 Collector's Note: An alternate stereo mix of “What Am I Doing Hangin’ ‘Round?” with a similarly extended fade is included as a bonus track on Disc 1 of Rhino's July 10, 2007 2-CD Deluxe Edition reissue of Pisces, Aquarius, Capricorn & Jones, Ltd. (R2 77767).